tidb-samples/tidb-nodejs-mysql2-quickstart/README.md

 🚮 Deleted 1 player data.
 ```

-## Example codes
+## Sample code

-### Connect to TiDB cluster
+### Connect with connection options

-The following code use the environment variables (stored in the `.env` file) as the connection options to establish a database connection with the TiDB cluster:
+The following code establish a connection to TiDB with options defined in environment variables:

 ```javascript
 const options = {